WilliamY97/LearningJournal/uWaterloo/ECE222/Lab1.md

 - BE - branch equal (if flag == 0) it will return 1

-- STMFD: Pushes given parameters into stack
+- STMFD: Pushes given parameters into stack - the !() moves the stack pointer to the last parameter put into stack

 - LDMDF: Pops given parameters out of stack